1940: The Fall of France

 It doesn’t work that way when it comes to infantry, and to a great extent it would be the higher quality of their foot soldiers that would bring the Germans victory in the 1940 campaign.
 The French once again have a broad range of infantry types, though this time it’s because of the French Army’s reserve system rather than development and procurement drawn out over decades.
 The Germans have just one (plus special pieces for the Grossdeutschland Regiment).
 The French platoons are smaller and therefore weaker when on an even footing with the Germans, but only some French infantry is that good.
 Often, the French infantry is just plain terrible.

 1940: The Fall of France is a core game of the Panzer Grenadier series.
-I’m really happy we can bring this game back into print along with the new games of the series’ Fourth Age.
-The new cover and the new rules make this a first-rate addition to your game shelf, and the fifty scenarios assure that you’ll be playing it a lot.
+I’m really happy we can bring this game to the same standard as the new games of the series’ Fourth Age.